erroronline1/caro/readme.md

         -> see (a)

         (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and
-        -> handwritten is solely under the signatorys control. visual integration to be clearly approveable before submission
+        -> handwritten is solely under the signatorys control. visual integration to be clearly approveable before submission -> signed data is visible prior to signing

         (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.
-        -> write record, create modification-protected pdf export to temp, append hash to signature
+        -> write record, add blockchain hash to signature via image functions
-        -> data is linked to signature
+        -> data is linked to signature given a valid blockchain
-        -> data can be extracted from signature
-        -> signature can be compared visually to own image in embedded export
-    * validation:
-        extract mandatory embedded file
-        -> creation and modification date of record-export in accordance to filename +- 1 sec
-        -> list metadata as strong hint regarding creator tool and creator
     * iptcembed does not write binary unter iis
-        * back to hashes
+        * record blockchain, add hash to image matadata
+        * a valid signature must contain a valid hash, consider it part of the upcoming record validation tool
+        * consider merges -> verify chain then trail?, rewrite signature hashes

 ## to do
 * unittests